Thunder vs. Nets Player Props Betting Odds

 |3PM

-- Bridges has hit two three-pointers per game, which is more than his over/under on Sunday (1.5).
+- Bridges has connected on 2.0 three-pointers per game, which is less than his over/under in Friday's game (2.5).

 Check out all the prop bet options FanDuel has to offer!